Search for Malaysia Airlines Flight 370: 2018 search resumption

 On 9 June 2018, it was reported that the search had ended unsuccessfully.
 Ocean floor mapping data collected during the search were donated to the Nippon Foundation GEBCO Seabed 2030 Project to be incorporated into the global map of the ocean floor.

-Possible further search
+2025 Ocean Infinity search

 In March 2019, in the wake of the 5th anniversary of the disappearance, the Malaysian government stated it was willing to look at any "credible leads or specific proposals" regarding a new search.
-Ocean Infinity stated they are ready to resume the search on the same no-fee no-find basis, believing they would benefit from the experience they gained from their search for the wreck of Argentinian submarine ARA San Juan and bulk carrier ship Stellar Daisy, with the most probable location still being somewhere along the 7th arc around the area identified previously, the one which their 2018 search was based on.
+Ocean Infinity stated they are ready to resume the search on the same no-find no-fee basis, believing they would benefit from the experience they gained from their search for the wreck of Argentinian submarine ARA San Juan and bulk carrier ship Stellar Daisy, with the most probable location still being somewhere along the 7th arc around the area identified previously, the one on which their 2018 search was based.
 In March 2022, Ocean Infinity committed to resuming its search in 2023 or 2024, pending approval by the Malaysian government, with two new robotic ships to replace Seabed Constructor.

+On 8 March 2023, the ninth anniversary of the disappearance of flight MH370, Malaysian Transport Minister Anthony Loke vowed not to "close the book" on MH370, adding that due consideration would be given to future searches if there was "new and credible information" on the aircraft's potential location.
+In March 2024, days before the tenth anniversary of the disappearance, Malaysia said it would consult with Australia about collaborating on another expedition by the Ocean Infinity team.
+In March 2024, the University of Liverpool highlighted that researchers have embarked on studies of the impact of aircraft on Weak Signal Radio Communication (WSPR).
+Some investigators have explored the use of WSPR statistical data to estimate the final flight path of MH370 along the 7th arc.

+On 20 December 2024, the Malaysian government agreed "in principle" to a new search effort conducted by Ocean Infinity.

+On 25 February 2025, Loke announced the start of a new search for Malaysia Airlines flight MH370, to be conducted by Ocean Infinity.
+The mission was planned to cover an area of 15,000 km2 in the southern Indian Ocean, to be searched over 18 months.
+The search would be conducted under a "no find, no fee" agreement with the Malaysian government, which had pledged a $70 million reward for the discovery of the wreckage.
+On 3 April 2025, Loke stated that Ocean Infinity had suspended its search, giving the reason that it is "not the season".
+Ocean Infinity plans to resume the search at the end of 2025.